matyamod/FF7R-mesh-importer/README.md

    - `removeKDI`: Removes KDI buffers.
 Only works for FF7R's assets.
    - `dumpBuffers`: Dumps buffers LODs have.
 Only works for FF7R's assets.
    - `valid`: Checks if the script can parse or not.
 Only works for FF7R's assets.
-   - `valid_ue4_18`: Checks if the script can parse or not.
-Only works for UE4.18's assets
 - `--verbose`: Shows log.
 - `--only_mesh`: Does not import bones.